NeptuneMagicSauce/CatPi/README.md

   and not forever: max X times per Y period

 # TODO but later for V2

+- bug B: sometimes dispense zero or very little detect it and dispense again needs to detect eat events

 - computing the dispensed weight is slightly inaccurate because it is the maximum seen in the 10 seconds following a dispense